-Extreme Dialogue is ISD’s flagship educational programme, focused on engaging young people in conversations around combating extremism, hate and disinformation.
-Compelling films tell the first-hand stories of former extremists and survivors of extremism, accompanied by a series of interactive educational resources for teachers, youth workers and young people.
+Extreme Dialogue is ISD’s longest-running educational programme, reaching thousands of students, teachers, and youth workers globally since 2015.
+Compelling films tell the first-hand stories of former extremists and survivors of violence, accompanied by a series of interactive resources for use in formal and non-formal settings.

 - a former member of the extreme far-right in Canada

 - a mother whose son was killed fighting for ISIS in Syria

 - a youth worker and former refugee from Somalia

 - a former member of the Ulster Volunteer Force (UVF) whose father was killed by the IRA

 - a former member of the banned UK Islamist group al-Muhajiroun

 - a Syrian refugee now living in Berlin

 - a member of a Roma community in Hungary targeted by far-right demonstrations.